Post-Processing

 In fedoo, most of the standard results are easily exportable using the fedoo.Problem.get_results() method of the problem class.

-The get_results method returns a fedoo.DataSet object which come with several methods for plotting, saving and loading mesh dependent results.
+The get_results method returns a fedoo.DataSet object which comes with several methods for plotting, saving and loading mesh dependent results.

 The MultiFrameDataSet store the path of the saved files for each iteration in the MultiFrameDataSet.list_data attribute.
 The method MultiFrameDataSet.load() is called to read the data of a given iteration.